Part One What is a Certified Nurse-Midwife (CNM)?

 Top paying metropolitan areas for Nurse-Midwives are:

-Becoming a Certified Nurse-Midwife takes multiple steps, and includes earning an advanced degree.
-As of 2010, a graduate degree is required for entry to midwifery practice as a CNM.
+Becoming a Certified Nurse-Midwife takes multiple steps and includes earning an advanced degree.
+As of 2010, a graduate degree is the minimum requirement for entry to midwifery practice as a CNM.
 In other words, it can take several years to achieve your goal of becoming a CNM.

 Here’s what your educational path will look like: